 - Fortum – European Energy company which should be a “defensive” investment

-- Akelius preference stock – Large property owner, low leverage and high dividend
+- Akelius preference stock – Large property owner, low leverage and high dividend (bought back by the company in dec 2019 but own similar ones)

 - Axfood – Food retailer with high div, we always need to eat:)